DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-12-20-preprocess-API-calls.md

 }
 ```

-First we define and initialize a variable that represents the combined data of type interface StoredData.
-Then we create the BehaviorSubject and set the initialized StoredData as the default.
-Later, we will call setData, when real data is available, to populate the specific type of data recieved and then call next() to publish it.
+First I defined and initialized a variable that represents the combined data of type interface StoredData.
+Then I created the BehaviorSubject and set the initialized StoredData as the default.
+Later, I will call setData, when real data is available, to populate the specific type of data recieved and then call next() to publish it.

 ``` typescript
 private storedData: StoredData = this.initializeData();